scrabbletank/farhome-rules/rulesdoc.md

 *Requires Runesmith, 10th level*

 Runes you make are resistant to breaking.
 When a rune you crafted is activated, roll a wound die.
 On a blank the rune does not break.

+#### Evasion
+*Requires Agile, 3 Dexterity*

+When targeted by a area of effect attack, maneuver, or damaging spell you may use your Dexterity save in place of another attribute save.

 #### Indomitable
 *Requires Durable, 3 Stamina, 12th level*